Written byConnie Yang

 Then, wait a moment to check if your Mac machine is back to normal.

 Remove suspicious browser extensions

-If your web browsers start slowly with ad windows popping up, they may have been forced to add extensions by spam sites.
+If your web browsers start slowly with ad windows popping up, they may have been forced to add extensions by spam sites such as Secure Search the browser hijacker.
 You can remove the suspicious extensions to prevent the virus from disturbing you.

 Here we take the most popular browsers as examples.
 For other browsers, the operations are similar.